JMauricio22/JMauricio22/README.md

 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>
   <p>
    I'm a computer systems engineering student dedicated to web development.
 I am an enthusiast of javascript and all web tools as well.
-I am also      interested in backend development and databases
+I am also      interested in backend development and databases.
   </p>
 </div>
 </div>